Chapter 4

 magnetic effects, opacity and other processes of dissipation and

-energy transfer, determining disk shape and dynamics, flow
+energy transfer, co-determining disk shape and dynamics, flow

 distribution radiation and its spectra from the surface and from